open-metadata/terraform-aws-openmetadata/openmetadata-aws/README.md

   # Subnet IDs, used for the Airflow's EFS mount targets and EFS security group
   subnet_ids       = ["subnet-1a2b3c4d", "subnet-5e6f7g8h", "subnet-9i0j1k2l"]

-  # VPC ID for the security groups of the EFS instances
+  # VPC ID for the security groups of the EFS volumes
   vpc_id = "vpc-1a2b3c4d"

   # Extra environment variables for the OpenMetadata pod from Kubernetes secrets
-  app_env_from = ["my-other-secret-1", "my-other-secret-2"]
+  env_from = ["my-other-secret-1", "my-other-secret-2"]
 }
 ```